-Western Governors University is committed to ensuring your privacy as a visitor to this website, as an interested party in one of WGU’s degree programs, and as a student in our university.
+Western Governors University and our affiliated entities (collectively, “WGU”) are all committed to ensuring your privacy as a visitor to this website, as an interested party in one of WGU’s degree programs, and as a student in our university.
 Generally speaking, here’s how we ensure your privacy:

 - We require our employees to keep your personal information confidential.

-- We only authorize access to your personal information to employees and third parties (only after you become a student) who need your information to perform their duties (further explained below).
+- We only authorize access to your personal information to employees and vendors working on our behalf who need your information to perform their duties (further explained below).

 - We safeguard your personal information through electronic, procedural, and physical means.

-WGU will not release, sell, rent, or trade your personal information gathered on the website to any third party for the promotion of other services or products.
+WGU will not release, sell, rent, or trade your personal information gathered on the website to any third party.

 WGU will collect anonymous non-personally identifiable information about your website visit through pixel tags, sometimes known as cookies.
 These tags help us track information about your visit and are used to deliver banner advertisements to you on the Internet.
 WGU participates in the Adobe Marketing Cloud Device Co-op to better understand how you use our websites across various devices you use, and to deliver personalized content.
 Go to https://cross-device-privacy.adobe.com to learn more about the Adobe Device Co-op to manage your choices related to this linking of devices including opting out.